Chicken feet: Indonesia

-In Indonesian cuisine, chicken feet are known as ceker, and it is a common popular delicacy in Indonesia, especially in Java.
-The most common way to serve chicken feet in Indonesia is in a spicy traditional soup called soto, nevertheless, the Chinese style dimsum chicken feet are also available in some Chinese restaurants in Indonesia.
-Soto ceker is chicken foot served in rather clear yellowish spicy soto broth soup, which uses spices including ground shallot, garlic, galangal, ginger, candlenut, bruised lemongrass, daun salam (Indonesian bay leaf) and turmeric that add the yellowish color, served with cabbage, celery, rice noodles, and garnished to taste with sambal, lime and soy.
+In Indonesian cuisine, chicken feet are known as ceker and commonly served in Indonesia, especially in Java.
+The most common way to serve chicken feet in Indonesia is in a spicy traditional soup called soto; nevertheless, Chinese-style dim sum chicken feet are also available in some Chinese restaurants in Indonesia.
+Soto ceker consists of chicken feet served in clear yellowish spicy soto broth, which uses spices including ground shallot, garlic, galangal, ginger, candlenut, bruised lemongrass, daun salam (Indonesian bay leaf) and turmeric to add the yellowish color, served with cabbage, celery, rice noodles, and garnished to taste with sambal, lime and soy.

 Soto ceker, Indonesian chicken feet soup.

-Soto ceker is one of the popular street foods in Jakarta, Bali, Surabaya, Bandung, and most of the major cities in Indonesia.
-In street-side warung or humble restaurants, soto ceker is usually offered as a variation of popular soto ayam (chicken soto), which employs the identical soup base with chicken soto.
-A popular soto ceker stall such as Soto Ceker Pak Ali in Gandaria Street, South Jakarta, can use up to 40 kilograms of chicken feet every day, although the stall is only open from 4 p.m. to 11 p.m., and can reap Rp 5 million (US$360) in sales each day.
+Soto ceker is a common street food in Jakarta, Bali, Surabaya, Bandung, and most of the major cities in Indonesia.
+In streetside warung or humble restaurants, soto ceker is usually offered as a variation of soto ayam (chicken soto), which employs the same soup base.
+A popular soto ceker stall can use up to 40 kilograms of chicken feet every day, although the stall is only open from 4 p.m. to 11 p.m., and can make Rp 5 million (US$360) in sales each day.

-Another popular way to prepare chicken feet is serving it in a simple soup (sop or sup) called sop ceker, which mainly contains chicken broth, chicken feet, vegetables, especially potato and carrot, shallot, garlic, and black pepper.
-The deep-fried peeled chicken feet, which have been separated from their bones, might be served as a crispy snack treats as kripik ceker (chicken feet crackers).
+Chicken feet may also be served in a simple soup (sop or sup), sop ceker, which mainly contains chicken broth, chicken feet, potato, carrot, shallot, garlic, other vegetables, and black pepper.
+The deep-fried peeled chicken feet, which have been separated from their bones, may be served as crispy snacks such as kripik ceker (chicken feet crackers).